 We process appraisals AFTER full payment is made.
 We also do not offer refunds.

-Yes, we offer a $50 claim review.
-Click here to order a total loss claim review.
+Yes, we offer a FREE claim review.
+Click here to get your total loss claim review.

 If you do not agree with your own company’s offer, your policy may include an appraisal provision.
 Typically,